X-Ryl669/JSON/README.md

 It's designed for stream parsing (that is, there is no limit to parse end of "logical end").
 It checks the JSON syntax, but accept few invalid constructions:

- - `{}{}` : it'll stop on the first object declaration but not return an error since it hasn't seen the other object.
+ - `{}{}` : it'll stop on the first object declaration but not return an error since it hasn't seen the other object yet.
  - `[123.E232-23++34.24...2424]`: Since number are not converted, this will be accepted as an array containing a number.
+You'll notice the error if you try to convert the number (if you either do that).

 By default, it does not modify its input and work-in-place.
 It does not convert/unescape strings unless you `#define UnescapeJSON` (in that case, the input text is modified to store 0 at strings' ends).